communityinclusion/catada.info/pages/state.md

 <h3>State Financing Activities</h3>

-<p>MonTECH and Rural Dynamics offer a financial loan program for those looking at affordable ways to finance assistive technology.
+<p>MonTECH and <a href="http://ruraldynamics.org/">Rural Dynamics</a> offer a financial loan program for those looking at affordable ways to finance assistive technology.
 Montana Assistive Technology Loans (MATL) offers Montanans with disabilities, or their family members, the ability to purchase assistive technology (AT), for a variety of needs.</p>

 <h3>Device Reutilization</h3>